dataminer-site/dataminer-site.github.io/docs/api/cli/overview.md

 ### Exiting the CLI

 To exit the CLI, press `Ctrl`+`D` if your platform supports it.
 Otherwise, press `Ctrl`+`C` or use the `.exit` command.
-If used a persistent database, DuckDB will automatically checkpoint (save the latest edits to disk) and close.
+If used a persistent database, DataMiner will automatically checkpoint (save the latest edits to disk) and close.
 This will remove the `.wal` file (the Write-Ahead-Log) and consolidate all of your data into the single-file database.

 ### Dot Commands